TJCAJ/tnl/README.md

 ## Content

+ - The gallery is based upon code from the [Dee Mc Coding channel](https://www.youtube.com/watch?v=2uvyx4YK_rQ) on Youtube.
 - Code snippet for the the Log in/Sign Up page was taken [from](https://codepen.io/ig_design/pen/KKVQpVP)
 - The icons in the footer and the menu bar were taken from [Font Awesome](https://fontawesome.com/)
 - Information about creating a navbar toggle with Javascript was found on youtube [here](https://www.youtube.com/watch?v=At4B7A4GOPg)